Syncano/syncano-cli/docs/custom_sockets/docs.md

     * can be found in `metadata` field on Custom Socket in Syncano Dasboard.
 * `icon` is metadata information about your Custom Socket - it stores the icon name used and its color (used in Syncano Dashboard)
 * `endpoints` - definition of the endpoints in a Custom Socket; Currently supported endpoints can be only of `script` type.
-* `config` - stores the metadata about custom socket configuration; constants are config variables that are passed one-to-one from yaml file definitions; the `prompt` config section - this variables will be requested from user during installation.
+* `config` - stores the metadata about Custom Socket configuration; constants are config variables that are passed one-to-one from yaml file definitions; the `prompt` config section - this variables will be requested from user during installation.

     Consider this example: